Gabriella439/Haskell-Annah-Library/README.md

 λ(Bool : *) → λ(True : Bool) → λ(False : Bool) → False
 ```

-You can clone the Prelude locally and refer to expression by their local path,
+You can also clone the Prelude locally and refer to expression by their relative
-too:
+path, too:

 ```bash
 $ wget -np -nH -r --cut-dirs=3 http://sigil.place/prelude/annah/1.0/